 If you are gaining extra weight around the middle of your body or showing signs of insulin resistance then you may be more at risk.

 So how do we eat less fructose?

 - Eliminate all processed foods.
-Be aware that HFCS is in just about everything, including sauces such as ketchup and ready-made salad dressings.
+Be aware that High Fructose Corn Syrup is in just about everything, including sauces such as ketchup and ready-made salad dressings.

 - Avoid all commercial soft drinks including juices.

 - Take fresh fruit juices in moderation as they are very high in sugar, choose vegetable juices instead.

 - Moderate your intake of dried fruits which are very high in fructose.